tmtrademark/cheezcap/README.md

    Description = a human readable description for the option.
-   OptionID = a machine readable option identifier, cannot have spaces and must be unique OptionsValues = an array containing the values for the dropdown menu OptionsLabels = an array of labels correponding to OptionValues OptionsChecked = an array of keys in OptionsValues that should be checked (selected) ValidationCallback = optional custom validation callback (see example)
+   OptionID = a machine readable option identifier, cannot have spaces and must be unique OptionsValues = an array containing the values for the dropdown menu OptionsLabels = an array of labels corresponding to OptionValues OptionsChecked = an array of keys in OptionsValues that should be checked (selected) ValidationCallback = optional custom validation callback (see example)